root-project/training/BasicCourse/Exercises/Fitting/readme.md

 The solution is available in the **firstFit_Solution.C** macro.

 ## Correlation of Parameters
-The **correlatedParameters.py** contains a simple program which fits an exponential to a histogram.
+The **correlatedParameters.C** is a simple macro which fits an exponential to a histogram.
 It seems that there is a problem.
 While the fit parameters look ok, the correlation matrix shows something fishy.
 Can you say what is going wrong and why?

 ## Likelihood and Chi-Sqare estimators
 Run the macro **fitPanel.C** with this command